600 arrested and 200 police officers hurt on France's 3rd night of protests over teen's killing

 Interior Minister Gerald Darmanin on Friday denounced what he called a night of “rare violence.”
 His office described the arrests as a sharp increase on previous operations as part of an overall government efforts to be “extremely firm” with rioters.

-The government has stopped short of declaring a state of emergency — a measure taken to quell weeks of rioting around France that followed the accidental death of two boys fleeing police in 2005.
+The French government has stopped short of declaring a state of emergency — a measure taken to quell weeks of rioting around France that followed the accidental death of two boys fleeing police in 2005.
+Yet Prime Minister Elisabeth Borne suggested Friday the option is being considered.

+President Emmanuel Macron left early from an EU summit in Brussels, where France plays a major role in European policymaking, to return to Paris and hold an emergency security meeting Friday.

+The German government on Friday said it’s monitoring the unrest in France “with some concern” but that it was up to French authorities and the public there to tackle the issue.

 The police officer accused of pulling the trigger Tuesday was handed a preliminary charge of voluntary homicide after prosecutor Pascal Prache said his initial investigation led him to conclude “the conditions for the legal use of the weapon were not met.”
 Preliminary charges mean investigating magistrates strongly suspect wrongdoing but need to investigate more before sending a case to trial.